The Skyspace-Lech is a sensitive place of art, for whose visit special attention is necessary.

 If you are planning a visit during Sunrise- respectively Sunset-Times please have a look at the visiting calendar to make sure that the Skyspace is opened.

-Opening hours (except on Monday): 1 hour before sunrise until 1 hour after sunset.
+June 1st - October 31st: 1 hour before sunrise until 1 hour after sunset

 If you are planning a visit during sunrise- respectively sunset-times please check our calendar in advance to make sure that, due to frequent private guided tours, the Skyspace is opened.